-Your GCSE Maths Edexcel Exam Explained with Deb Friis
+Your edexcel GCSE Maths Exam Explained with Deb Friis

 Hello, my name is Deb Friis and I’m a secondary maths teacher with over 20 years experience teaching both GCSE and A level maths.
 I’m going to talk to you about your Edexcel GCSE maths exam.